syntaqx/syntaqx.github.io/_posts/2014-04-03-removing-unused-css.md

 - - -

-It's unfortunate how necessary a tool like this, especially for projects with years of adding, maintenance and removal of styles (probably from multiple developers).
+It's unfortunate how necessary a tool like this is, especially for projects with years of adding, maintenance and removal of styles (probably from multiple developers).
 The excess CSS builds up and costs your users bandwidth (and more importantly, slow down your site).
 Elimination of this dead code is important.